InputBlackBoxOutput/Electron-Wizard/README.md

 ## In Development (Completion by end of March 2020 )

-## Ongoing work: Adding more calculators + Making interface more appealing
+## Ongoing work: Adding more calculators

 ## Features
 - Simple interface